Bandyer/Bandyer-Android-SDK/README.md

 Discover how your backend can be notified with upcoming call events registering event hooks *on_call_incoming* here: [https://docs.bandyer.com/Bandyer-RESTAPI/#webhooks](https://docs.bandyer.com/Bandyer-RESTAPI/#webhooks).

-Incoming calls push payloads can be passed to the **BandyerSDKClient** singleton as showed below.
+Incoming calls push payloads can be passed to the **BandyerSDKClient** singleton as shown below.

 ```java
 BandyerSDKClient.getInstance().handleNotification(getApplicationContext(), pushPayload);